Body and Soul (1931 film)

-Body and Soul (1931) is an American Pre-Code action drama film directed by Alfred Santell and starring Charles Farrell, Elissa Landi, Humphrey Bogart, and Myrna Loy.
+Body and Soul is a 1931 American Pre-Code action drama film directed by Alfred Santell and starring Charles Farrell, Elissa Landi, Humphrey Bogart, and Myrna Loy.
 The story, adapted from the stage play Squadrons by Elliott White Springs and A.E.
 Thomas, depicts Royal Air Force pilots in World War I.

 Plot

 In World War I, American pilots Mal Andrews, Tap Johnson, and Jim Watson enroll in a Royal Air Force squadron.
 Mal and Tap are worried that their friend Jim is cheating on his new bride.
 When General Trafford Jones arrives to evaluate the squadron, he criticizes its lack of discipline and poor effort in aerial battles.
 Consequently, the general orders Watson to undertake a near-suicidal mission to shoot down an enemy balloon for his first flight with the squadron.
 Secretly, Mal joins him aboard the aircraft and when Jim is killed in the air battle, his friend manages to complete the mission and make it look as if the dead pilot was a hero.

 At the base, Jim's wife Carla is mistaken for "Pom Pom," his mistress.
 Mal falls in love with Carla and when Alice Lester, the real "Pom Pom", appears, she finds out that Tap is about to fly a mission.
 Lester is a German spy who sends the information to the enemy; Tap is killed as a result.
 When Mal realizes that Carla is Jim's widow and not his mistress, he sets off on another mission, with the hope that he will return to his true love.